Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Oboke and Koboke Gorges are a spectacle of nature’s beauty.
 Explore the breathtaking beauty of the Oboke and Koboke Gorges.
 Here, the crystalline waters of the Yoshino River carve through the rugged landscape.
 You will love the cliffs, mysterious caves, and swirling whirlpools.

 You can take a leisurely sightseeing boat cruise through the gorges to enjoy this serene beauty.
-Moreover, you can also embark on a white-water rafting adventure for a more exciting experience of these natural wonders.
+Moreover, you can also embark on a white-water rafting adventure to have a more exciting experience of these natural wonders.

 Iya Onsen